darkstne/bot/README.md

-# TFSMPBot
-> TotalFreedom SMP Bot coded with Discord.JS.
+# Official TotalFreedom SMP Bot

-> Currently still under development.
+This bot is customly coded for the [TotalFreedom](https://totalfreedom.me/) SMP server by [XenVoltz](https://github.com/XenVoltz).